-The District is scheduled to adopt new minimum levels for Lake Angelo and Lake Denton, located in northern Highlands County.
+The District adopted new minimum levels for Lake Angelo and Lake Denton, located in northern Highlands County in 2025.

 MFL Overview